-All of our performance classes feature technique and choreography taught in a 30 week program beginning the Tuesday after labor day and running through the end of April.
-Students in performance classes dance in our Spring Production at the end of the season (the first weekend in MAY).
+All of our performance classes feature technique and choreography taught in a 30-week (8month) program beginning the Tuesday after labor day and running through the end of April.
+Students in performance classes dance in our Spring Production at the end of the season (usually the first weekend in MAY).
 Non-performance classes, including Adult Classes, Music & Movement, Acro & Leaps/Turns/Jumps do not perform in the recital and can be added or dropped at any time as long as there is room in the class.

 Class and level descriptions are available on our website “Class Descriptions” page.
 All students new to a dance style should begin in level I or I/II.
 If you are interested in a class that is listed as approval needed, please contact the studio to talk to a director.

 STUDIO POLICIES AND PROCEDURES